A-3PO: Accelerating Asynchronous LLM Training with Staleness-aware Proximal Policy Approximation: Methodology: A-3PO

-In our proposed method, the proximal policy is interpolated between the behavior policy and target policy at log scale, weighted by the staleness-aware coefficient.
-The more target policy is ahead of the behavior policy (high staleness), the closer the approximated proximal policy is to the target policy:
+In our proposed method, the objective function is still Eq. \ref{eq:decoupled-loss}, but the proximal policy is interpolated between the behavior policy and target policy at log scale, weighted by the staleness-aware coefficient, as defined in Eq. \ref{eq:loglinear-approximation}.
+The more the target policy is ahead of the behavior policy (high staleness), the closer the approximated proximal policy is to the target policy:

+Input arguments $(a|s)$ are omitted for brevity.
 The main reason to perform interpolation in log-probability space rather than probability space is that it maintains numerical stability: log-probabilities avoid underflow issues that arise when dealing with very small probability values common in large action spaces.
-In addition, a practical reason is that the inference engine (e.g., SGLang \cite {zheng2024sglangefficientexecutionstructured} and vLLM \cite{vllm_kwon2023efficient}) provides token log-probabilities by default.
+Practically, the inference engine, e.g., SGLang \cite {zheng2024sglangefficientexecutionstructured} and vLLM \cite{vllm_kwon2023efficient}, provides token log-probabilities by default.

-Here, $\alpha$ is a staleness-aware coefficient depending on the staleness $s$.
-The staleness is defined as the training step difference between the target policy and the behavior policy. $v(\pi)$ means the training step (version) of some policy $\pi$:
+Here, $\alpha$ is a staleness-aware coefficient depending on the staleness $d$ (the training step difference between target and behavior policies). $v(\pi)$ denotes the training step of policy $\pi$:

-When $s=0$, it recovers the standard PPO where the target policy equals the behavior policy, hence the approximated proximal policy is exactly the behavior policy.
+When $d=0$, it recovers the standard PPO where the target policy equals the behavior policy, hence the approximated proximal policy is exactly the behavior policy.

-When $s \geq 1$, the coefficient $\alpha$ monotonically decreases as the staleness $s$ increases, approximating the proximal policy more with the target policy, and give less weights to the behavior policy.
+When $d \geq 1$, the coefficient $\alpha$ monotonically decreases as the staleness $d$ increases, approximating the proximal policy more with the target policy, and give less weights to the behavior policy.